-In January 2019, The Intercept published an article claiming Gabbard has links with Hindu nationalist organization Vishwa Hindu Parishad of America, and the Hindu American Foundation.
-Gabbard had previously withdrawn her participation from events due to their links with Vishwa Hindu Parishad, the most notable being the World Hindu Congress, “due to ethical reasons arising from participating in partisan politics of India in America”.
-An earlier version of the Intercept's article searched Gabbard's donor list for "names . . . of Hindu origin" to "show Gabbard's broad base of support in the Hindu-American community".
+Days before it began, Gabbard reiterated she was withdrawing from the 2018 World Hindu Congress, expressing concern over a "significant number of Indian partisan politicians [. . . ] playing an important role" at the event.
+She had earlier written to an organizer of the event to voice concern that it was "becoming a platform for Indian partisan politics. " In January 2019 The Intercept published an article claiming Gabbard had links with Hindu nationalist organization Vishwa Hindu Parishad of America, and the Hindu American Foundation.
+An earlier version of The Intercept's article searched Gabbard's donor list for "names . . . of Hindu origin" to "show Gabbard's broad base of support in the Hindu-American community".
 In an op-ed, Gabbard criticized this as religious bigotry, saying that Christians would not be subject to such scrutiny based on their names.
 She also condemned religious intolerance in politics, media, and society in general.
 The Intercept removed the sentence with an apology, saying that it was not intended "to question the motives of those political donors" and apologizing "for any such implication".
 Gabbard also rebutted claims she is a "Hindu nationalist", calling it "religious bigotry", and writing "My meetings with Prime Minister Narendra Modi, India's democratically elected leader, have been highlighted as 'proof' of this and portrayed as somehow being out of the ordinary or somehow suspect, even though President Obama, Secretary Clinton, President Trump and many of my colleagues in Congress have met with and worked with him. "